What are Microsoft Teams live events

-With Microsoft Teams live events, users in your organization can broadcast video and meeting content to large online audiences.
+With Teams lives events, users in your organization can broadcast video and meeting content too large online audiences.

-Microsoft 365 live events bring live video streaming to a new level, encouraging connection throughout the entire engagement lifecycle with attendees before, during, and after live events.
-You can create a live event wherever your audience, team, or community resides, using Microsoft Stream, Microsoft Teams, or Yammer.
+Microsoft 365 live events bring live video streaming to a new level.
+Live events encourage connection throughout the entire engagement lifecycle with attendees before, during, and after live events.
+You can create a live event wherever your audience, team, or community resides, using Microsoft Stream, Teams, or Yammer.

-Teams delivers chat-based collaboration, calling, meetings, and with live events, so you can expand the audience of your meetings.
+Teams delivers chat-based collaboration, calling, meetings, and live events, so you can expand the audience of your meetings.
 Teams live events is an extension of Teams meetings, enabling users to broadcast video and meeting content to a large online audience.
-These are meant for one-to-many communications where the host of the event is leading the interactions and audience participation is primarily to view the content shared by host.
-The attendees can watch the live or recorded event in Yammer, Teams, and/or Microsoft Stream, and can interact with the presenters using moderated Q & A or a Yammer conversation.
+Live events are meant for one-to-many communications where the host of the event is leading the interactions and audience participation is primarily to view the content shared by host.
+The attendees can watch the live or recorded event in Yammer, Teams, or Stream and can interact with the presenters using moderated Q & A or a Yammer conversation.

 Teams live events are considered the next version of Skype Meeting Broadcast and will eventually replace the capabilities provided in Skype Meeting Broadcast.
-During the public preview release of Teams live events, we will continue to support Skype Meeting Broadcast, with no disruption in service for new or future events.
-However, we encourage you to try out Teams live events to leverage all the new and exciting features including screen sharing, attendee count, and support for external hardware/software encoders.
+At this point, Microsoft will continue to support Skype Meeting Broadcast for users who are using Skype for Business in their organizations, with no disruption in service for new or future events.
+However, we encourage you to try out Teams live events to use all the new and exciting features including screen sharing and support for external hardware/software encoders.

 So, let's get started.
-First, take a look at the following diagram that shows high level components involved in Microsoft 365 live events and how they are connected.
+First, take a look at the following diagram that shows high level components involved in Microsoft 365 live events and how they're connected.

-So, you can see from the picture above, there are four key components that are used with live events in Teams.
+You can see from the picture above that there are five key components that are used with live events in Teams.

-The live events in Microsoft 365 support a spectrum of production scenarios, include a quick start event using web cams or an external encoder event using studio quality equipment.
-The video input is the foundation of the Live events and it can vary from a single webcam to a multi-camera professional video production.
+The video input is the foundation of the live event and it can vary from a single webcam to a multi-camera professional video production.
+The live events in Microsoft 365 support a spectrum of production scenarios, include an event produced in Teams using a webcam or an event produced in an external app or device.
 You can choose these options depending on their project requirements and budget.
 There are two ways to produce events:

-- Quick start production: The quick start production method allows users to produce their live events using Teams meetings.
-This option is best and quickest option if you want to use the audio and video devices connected to the PC or are inviting remote presenters for participating in the event.
-This option allows users to easily use their web cams and share their screen as input into the event.
+Teams: This production method allows users to produce their live events in Teams using their webcam or using A/V input from Teams room systems.
+This option is the best and quickest option if you want to use the audio and video devices connected to the PC or are inviting remote presenters to participate in the event.
+This option allows users to easily use their webcams and share their screen as input in the event.

-- External encoder production: External encoders allow users to produce their live events directly from an external hardware or a software-based encoder with Microsoft Stream.
-This option is best if you already have studio quality equipment (for example, media mixers) which support streaming to an Real-time Messaging Protocol (RTMP) service.
-This type of production is typically used in large scale events such as executive town halls – where a single stream from a media mixer is broadcasted to the audience.
+External app or device: External encoders allow users to produce their live events directly from an external hardware or software-based encoder with Stream.
+This option is best if you already have studio quality equipment (for example, media mixers) which support streaming to a Real-time Messaging Protocol (RTMP) service.
+This type of production is typically used in large-scale events such as executive town halls – where a single stream from a media mixer is broadcasted to the audience.

 The live event streaming platform is made up of the following pieces:

-- Azure Content Delivery Network (CDN) Once your stream goes live, it's delivered through the Azure Content Delivery Network (CDN).
+- Azure Content Delivery Network (CDN): Once your stream goes live, it's delivered through the Azure Content Delivery Network (CDN).
 Azure Media Services provides integrated CDN for streaming endpoints.
-This allows for the streams to be viewed worldwide with no buffering.
+This allows the streams to be viewed worldwide with no buffering.

 Enterprise Content Delivery Network (eCDN)

 The attendee experience is the most important aspect of live events and it's critical that the attendees can participate in the live event without having any issues.
-The attendee experience uses Azure Media Player and works across desktop, browser, and mobile (iOS, Android).
-Office 365 provides Yammer and Teams as two collaboration hubs and the live attendee experience is integrated into these collaboration tools.
+The attendee experience uses Stream Player (for events produced in Teams) and Azure Media Player (for events produced in an external app or device) and works across desktop, browser, and mobile (iOS, Android).
+Microsoft 365 and Office 365 provide Yammer and Teams as two collaboration hubs, and the live attendee experience is integrated into these collaboration tools.